jtejido/philifence/README.md

 This aims (though not in due time...I think...) to be a complete [route-finding](https://wiki.openstreetmap.org/wiki/OpenRouteService) and [geo-fencing](https://mediavision2020.com/25-top-geofencing-companies/) in-memory service aimed at systems providing geo-push notifications (geo-targeted marketing (Facebook's promoted ads, Spatially, ThinkNear, etc.), notifications at location-enter/exit (Apple's Notifications), proximity alert (ProximiT), Uber/Lyft-like driver push notifications on users searching for cars, Child-location services (when kids left a location), location-based SMS (NDRRMC, Seismic/Atmospheric location-related events), Content Localization (Netflix's geographic restriction), etc.), and of course, route-finding.

-This makes use of an R-Tree variant called a [Hilbert R-Tree](https://en.wikipedia.org/wiki/Hilbert_R-tree) for geometrical indexing, which provides better coordinate ordering, and thus, better compression.
+This makes use of an R-Tree variant called a [Hilbert R-Tree](https://en.wikipedia.org/wiki/Hilbert_R-tree) for geometrical indexing, which provides better ordering of multidimensional objects in the node by employing what's called a [Hilbert space-filling curve](https://en.wikipedia.org/wiki/Hilbert_curve).

+Given its ordered nature, deferred splitting is possible (while other R-Tree variants cannot), thus, achieving ~100% space utilization.

 Currently, I have a [not-so-updated](http://philgis.org/general-country-datasets/country-basemaps) administrative boundaries and national roads data, but is API-ready for adding new fences and roads as needed.
+In fact, you can download them yourselves from the sources mentioned above, but be warned that not all of them are encoded properly, while other vertices aren't actually snapped (needed a lot of fixing on shape files).

 ## Usage: